rjkviegas/course/week_outlines.md

 * Explain some basic OO principles and tie them to high level concerns (e.g. ease of change)
 * Review another person's code and give them meaningful feedback

-You may notice you are completing the work easier than your peers.
+You may notice you are completing the work quicker and with more ease than your peers.
 If this sounds like you, it's important to speak to a coach as they can provide additional challenge for you to make sure you continue to progress.

 Start attending [process workshops](https://github.com/makersacademy/skills-workshops/tree/master/process_review) to focus on your developer process.
 Anyone from any cohort ever can attend.